-The Versa 2 has received almost universal acclaim for its durability, accuracy and its compatibility with Alexa.
-It tracks a wide array of health and performance metrics and displays everything clearly in real time.
-The battery isn’t the longest lasting you’ll find.
-But that’s more a byproduct of all the functions it provides rather than a condemnation of the battery itself.
+The Versa 2 has received almost universal acclaim for its durability, accuracy, and its compatibility with Alexa.
+It tracks a wide array of health and performance metrics and displays everything clearly in real-time.
+The battery isn’t the longest-lasting you’ll find.
+But that’s as much a function of its workload as anything else.

 What we like: We like that it provides easy voice control.
-We really like that it will count your laps without having to download a supporting app.
+We like that it will count your laps without having to download a supporting app.
 It will also notify you of incoming calls and texts and store more than 300 songs.

 Flaws: They may hit you with the premium services hard sell.
 Also, Versa 2 and the iPhone aren’t on speaking terms.

 6. Moov HR Burn

 Not everyone is comfortable with wearing a fitness tracker on their arm.
 For those that want an alternative, there’s the Moov HR Sweat.
 It looks like your standard sweatband, but while you’re playing tennis or swimming, it’s keeping track of your vitals.
 Including pool laps.
 And doing so in a discrete, comfortable fashion.

 What we like: We like having an alternative to the standard wristband.
 We appreciate that it provides feedback on both swimming performance and your activities on dry land.
-And we really like that it’s actually an effective sweat band.
+And we really like that it’s a genuinely useful sweat band.

 Flaws: The tracking and display software is not the most sophisticated you’ll find in this type of device.

 7. FITVII Waterproof Fitness Tracker

 The MorePro Waterproof Fitness Tracker doesn’t break any new design ground.
-But what it lacks in visual pizazz it makes up for in practicality and value.
-If you don’t have $200+ to spend on a fitness tracker (and are not obsessive about tracking what every cell in your body is up to) this is a viable entry level waterproof tracker.
+But f you don’t have $200+ to spend on a fitness tracker (and are not obsessive about tracking what every cell in your body is up to), this is a viable entry-level waterproof tracker.